 Master’s in Clinical Research for Fellows & Health Professionals Salary Expectations

 Salaries for clinical research professionals vary due to influences such as location, position, education, and experience.
-Just to give you an idea, nationwide, Clinical Research Nurse Coordinators reported average annual salaries of $118,970 in 2017.
-In the state of Pennsylvania, for the same year and job title, the average salary was slightly higher at $120,040.
+Just to give you an idea, nationwide, Clinical Research Nurse Coordinators reported average annual salaries of $161,180 in 2024.
+In the state of Pennsylvania, for the same year and job title, the average salary was $136,700.

 Job Title